 Julia Ormond sues Harvey Weinstein saying he assaulted her; accuses CAA, Disney, Miramax of enabling

-Ormond, who also accuses the Walt Disney Company, Miramax and her former agents of knowing Weinstein was a problem but doing nothing about it, filed the case in state Supreme Court in Manhattan under the Adult Survivors Act, a law passed last year that allows a temporary window for those who allege sexual assault to file past the state's normal deadlines.
+Ormond, who also accuses The Walt Disney Co., Miramax and her former agents of knowing Weinstein was a problem but doing nothing about it, filed the case in state Supreme Court in Manhattan under the Adult Survivors Act, a law passed last year that allows a temporary window for those who allege sexual assault to file past the state's normal deadlines.

-The British actress says she told her U.S. agents at the time, Creative Artists Agency, but received no support and was advised not to take any legal action or other steps.
-She accuses CAA, Disney and Miramax, saying that they knew Weinstein presented a danger to women but did nothing to stop him or to help her.
+The British actor says she told her U.S. agents at the time, Creative Artists Agency, but received no support and was advised not to take any legal action or other steps.
+She accuses CAA, Disney and Miramax, contending that they knew Weinstein presented a danger to women but did nothing to stop him or to help her.

 Weinstein, 71, was convicted of rape and sexual assault in New York in 2020 and is in prison in the state.
 Last year, he also was convicted of another rape in Los Angeles.
 He has appealed both convictions.